fengkx/NodeRSSBot/README.md

 /unsubthis - reply a message from a RSS feed to unsubscribe it /allunsub  - unsubscribe all feeds
-/export    - export subscriptions to opml file /viewall   - view all subscriptions and number of subscribers need to enable in settings，add raw to show links
+/export    - export subscriptions to opml file /viewall   - view all subscriptions and number of subscribers need to enable in settings
 ```

 You can add channel id to subscribe a feed for a channel in private chat after add the bot as administrator